When you shop at a department store or large clothing retailer, you’ll often see any tailored jacket for sale listed as a “blazer.”

 Business Casual Blazer Look – Wear a navy blue blazer with khaki chinos, a light blue button-up shirt, and brown leather loafers.

-Cocktail Attire Blazer Look – Dress up a navy blazer with gray wool trousers, a white dress shirt, a patterned tie, and black oxford shoes.
+Cocktail Attire Blazer Look – Dress up a navy blazer with grey wool trousers, a white dress shirt, a patterned tie, and black oxford shoes.

-Business Formal Suit Look – Wear a charcoal gray suit with a white dress shirt, a red silk tie, and black oxford shoes.
+Business Formal Suit Look – Wear a charcoal grey suit with a white dress shirt, a red silk tie, and black Oxford shoes.

 Wedding Suit Look – Opt for a navy blue suit with a light blue dress shirt, a floral tie, and brown leather brogue shoes.

-Interviews Suit Look – Choose a dark gray suit with a white dress shirt, a subtly patterned tie, and black derby shoes.
+Interviews Suit Look – Choose a dark grey suit with a white dress shirt, a subtly patterned tie, and black derby shoes.

 Casual Sports Coat Look – Pair a brown tweed sport coat with blue jeans, a checkered button-up shirt, and brown chukka boots.